JeffHing/angular-cabinet/README.md

 ## Example

 The easist way to understand how cabinetDirective works is to walk through a quick example of creating a "tabs" directive which allows the user to select from a horizontal list of tabs.

 ![alt tag](https://raw.githubusercontent.com/JeffHing/angular-cabinet-directive/master/src/examples/images/tabs.png)

 ### 1. Add the Tab Directives

-When adding the directives to an Angular module, you typically want to name the directives to reflect the purpose of the user interface component.
+Add the directives to an Angular module using directive names that reflect the purpose of the user interface component.
 In this case, the default directive names are renamed to use tab names:

 ```javascript
 cabinetDirective('app', {